Write For Us - The Upper Limits Blog

-1. Familiarize with the industry and Upper Limits Blog.
+1. Familiarize yourself with the industry and Upper Limits Blog.

 Please do this!
-To get a feel for not only our topics but also our tone and basic format (short intros, lots of headings and subheadings, short paragraphs, value-adding images, etc.).
+To get a feel for not only our but also our basic format (short intros, lots of headings and subheadings, short paragraphs, value-adding images, etc.).
 Read a few posts in full, and then do some skimming and exploring other similar blogs.

 2. Check to see if we’ve covered your topic already

 We’ve been around for over a decade, so this is a must!
 If we have covered your topic, we may still be interested if you can offer something more up-to-date or approach it with a fresh angle or different perspective.